“We cannot embrace our present blessings if our hands are full of past failures.”

 Why would someone turn, or turn back to such captivity?
 A surface level answer would be comfort, and that’s true, but what does comfort mean in this case?
 I would say maybe a sense of familiarity, or control, or certainty.
 The process of stepping into something new can conflict with those needs.
 That is an understatement, because, in my experience, when we ask God for something new we underestimate how new ‘new’ can be.

 There is a call to a purposes which are bigger than 1.) your current level of comfort, 2.) your current level of perspective and understanding.
-As God’s people, it is important to get beyond those levels because His mind and His purposes are so much bigger than our own, so, it’s honoring to Him to reflect His glory in that way; in a way that reflects the vastness of His thoughts.
+As God’s people, it is important to get beyond those levels because His mind and His purposes are so much bigger than our own, and to honor Him by reflecting His glory in that way; in a way that reflects the vastness of His thoughts.
 So, we might have to get stretched in order to reflect more of His glory.

 Related to this calling to go on an adventure for a higher purpose, I was recently struck by what is written in Genesis 11:31-32;